autioch/qb-log/readme.md

 ```

 ## Custom printers
-Custom printers can be defined by adding them to the printer.
+Custom printers can be defined by adding them to the qbLog.
 They will be _available globally_.

 ```javascript
 const qbLog = require('qb-log');